Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 - [Query 18, `get_emergency_hospitals_accred_pre_2015.sql`](#query-18-get_emergency_hospitals_accred_pre_2015sql): Print a list of all hospital names which were accredited prior to 2015 and do have Emergency Service facilities.
 - [Query 19, `get_patients_at_small_hospitals.sql`](#query-19-get_patients_at_small_hospitalssql): Print a list of patients registered with doctors who are based at hospital with <400 beds.

-## Steps to download and run any of these scripts
+## Steps to Download and Run Any of These Scripts

 Make directory to store SQL script files, for example: